bryanwagner/node-dod/README.md

 ## N.B.

-Data-Oriented Design is not synonymous with Struct-of-Arrays; the language in this document contrasts it with Object-Oriented Design, but it encompasses a broader approach to solution modelling.
+Data-Oriented Design is not synonymous with Struct-of-Arrays; the language in this document contrasts it with Object-Oriented Design, but it encompasses a broader approach to solution modeling.

 ## References